zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 18. Under this rosh yeshiva, the yeshiva started to regain some momentum it lost since the death of Rav Meir Shapiro. [^39]
 19. Unfortunately, this did not last long as the Nazis destroyed the yeshiva in 1940. [^39]
 20. During its time, the yeshiva produced some great talmidei חכמים, such as Rav Shmuel Vosner. [^39]
-## Sarah Schenirer and the בית Yaakov Movement
+## Sarah Schenirer and the בית יעקב Movement
 ### Background: חינוך in the Late 1800s - WWI
 1. See [[#Focus on Education in the Late 1800s|here]].
 2. Until this time, boys would go to cheder and girls would stay home with their mothers.
 Home keeping (without washing machines and running water and all that) was a full time job.[^8]
 3. Girls wouldn't know very much.
 They would know a little about davening.
 Some could read and write, but many could not.[^8]
 4. Boys would still be sent to cheder against the czar's law.
 People would play shtick and paid fines, but they viewed it as worth it to keep the boys learning תורה.[^8]
 5. Girls' education was viewed as less important and so they were sent off to public school, with almost no Jewish education.[^8]
 6. This did not end well for the girls.
-By the end of the century, girls were going off the derech left and right.
+By the end of the century, girls were going off the דרך left and right.
 The boys were struggling as well but nowhere near as much as the girls.[^8]
 7. In addition, even for the girls who tried to remain frum there was a tremendous social pressure from their pears.[^8]
 8. For whatever reason, people clung to the "old way" of not having formal חינוך for girls ("mesorah", "this is the way it's always been", etc.)[^8] ^724bc9
 9. WWI destroyed the Jewish community and way of life.
 At this point, people weren't sticking to the "old system" anymore.
 That had clearly been utterly annihilated by the war.[^8]